nsgray/nsgray.github.io/README.md

 ### Allowing users to leave comments

-If you want to enable comments on your site, Beautiful Jekyll supports either the [Disqus](https://disqus.com/) comments plugin or [Facebook](https://developers.facebook.com/docs/plugins/comments) comments.
+If you want to enable comments on your site, Beautiful Jekyll supports either the [Disqus](https://disqus.com/) comments plugin, [Facebook](https://developers.facebook.com/docs/plugins/comments) comments or [Staticman](https://staticman.net).
+If any of these are set in the configuration file, then all blog posts will have comments turned on by default.
+To turn off comments on a particular blog post, add `comments: false` to the YAML front matter.
+If you want to add comments on the bottom of a non-blog page, add `comments: true` to the YAML front matter.

+#### Disqus comments

 To use Disqus, simply sign up to [Disqus](https://disqus.com/) and add your Disqus shortname to the `disqus` parameter in the `_config.yml` file.

+#### Facebook comments

 To use Facebook comments, create a Facebook app using [Facebook developers](https://developers.facebook.com/docs/apps/register), and add the Facebook App ID to the `fb_comment_id` parameter in `_config.yml`.

-If either `disqus` or `fb_comment_id` parameters are set in the configuration file, then all blog posts will have comments turned on by default.
-To turn off comments on a particular blog post, add `comments: false` to the YAML front matter.
-If you want to add comments on the bottom of a non-blog page, add `comments: true` to the YAML front matter.
+#### Staticman comments

+To use Staticman, you first need to invite `staticmanlab` as a collaborator to your repository (by going to your repository **Settings** page, navigate to the **Collaborators** tab, and add the username `staticmanlab`), and then accept the invitation by going to `https://staticman3.herokuapp.com/v3/connect/github/<username>/<repo-name>`.
+Lastly, fill in your `repository` and `branch` in the Staticman section of `_config.yml`.

 ### Adding Google Analytics to track page views